dotnetcore/Home/README.md

 Projects in the _NCC Sandbox Projects phase_ are still in development and they need more time and practice to test their designs.

-- **[Alipay SDK](https://github.com/dotnetcore/Alipay.AopSdk.Core)**, A third-party Alipay server SDK, based on .NET Standard 2.0 development, provides a more reliable design than the official, but remains consistent with the official apis.
+- **[Alipay SDK](https://github.com/dotnetcore/Alipay.AopSdk.Core)**, a third-party Alipay server SDK, based on .NET Standard 2.0 development, provides a more reliable design than the official, but remains consistent with the official apis.
 - **[CanalSharp](https://github.com/dotnetcore/CanalSharp)**, An open source .net client for [Alibaba Canal](https://github.com/alibaba/canal).
 Alibaba Cancal is an incremental publish & subscription component based on MySql's `binlog`.
 For more detail please visit [https://github.com/alibaba/canal/wiki](https://github.com/alibaba/canal/wiki).
 - **[EasyCaching](https://github.com/dotnetcore/EasyCaching)**, an open source caching library that contains basic usage and some advanced usages of caching which can help us to handle caching more easier.
-- **[FlubuCore](https://github.com/dotnetcore/FlubuCore)**, A cross platform build and deployment automation system for building projects and executing deployment scripts using C# code.([Example for FlubuCore](https://github.com/dotnetcore/FlubuCore.Examples))
+- **[FlubuCore](https://github.com/dotnetcore/FlubuCore)**, a cross platform build and deployment automation system for building projects and executing deployment scripts using C# code.([Example for FlubuCore](https://github.com/dotnetcore/FlubuCore.Examples))
+- **[Magicodes Exporter and Importer](https://github.com/dotnetcore/Magicodes.IE)**, a common import and export library for Excel, Word, PDF and HTML.
-- **[Natasha](https://github.com/dotnetcore/Natasha)**, Simplify IL operations, optimize the IL programming flow, and write dynamic caches that provide high performance.
+- **[Natasha](https://github.com/dotnetcore/Natasha)**, simplify IL operations, optimize the IL programming flow, and write dynamic caches that provide high performance.
-- **[SmartCode](https://github.com/dotnetcore/SmartCode)**, An excellent open source code generator (of cause not only a generates code).
+- **[SmartCode](https://github.com/dotnetcore/SmartCode)**, an excellent open source code generator (of cause not only a generates code).
 It's based on execution flow, supports ETL mode, highly flexible and scalable, also supports custom templates and multiple template styles, and multiple databases.
 - **[SmartSql](https://github.com/dotnetcore/SmartSql)**, SmartSql provides a progressive development experience with simple connection string configuration to run, XML configuration to decouple SQL and a variety of performance observation methods to make performance problems clear at a glance.
 SmartSql maintains the same level of performance as Dapper and provides a number of features: dynamic proxy storage/distributed cache/type processor/automatic generation of CUD code/distributed Id generator/performance diagnosis/AOP level of things/caches (memory, distributed cache)/read/write separation/code generator/high performance batch insertion, etc.
 - **[Util](https://github.com/dotnetcore/Util)**, an open source application framework under the .NET Core platform, designed to improve the development efficiency of small teams.
 It is composed of common helpers, hierarchical architecture design, UI components, third-party component and service interface packages.
 - **[WebApiClient](https://github.com/dotnetcore/WebApClient)**, an open source project based on the HttpClient.
 You only need to define the c# interface and modify the related features to invoke the client library of the remote http interface asynchronously.